hsanjuan/rairtame/README.md

 It allows to easily control the `airtame-streamer` daemon, which is in charge of capturing and streaming video to an (http://airtame.com)[AIRTAME dongle].

-It does not require compiling stuff and it installs and uninstalls cleanly.

 **Make sure the `airtame-streamer` is running when using `rairtame`**

 ## Installation